aunpeerzada/aunpeerzada/README.md

 - 👋 Hi, I’m @aunpeerzada
-- 👀 I’m interested in Data Analytics
+- 👀 Data Analyst with over 2.5 Years of Experience.
-- 💞️ I’m looking to collaborate on Analytics Projects.
 - 📫 How to reach me: aunpeerzada@yahoo.com

 <!---